csbaxter/nestlabs/css/README.md

 ## Make your page look cool!

 To style webpages, we’ll use another language, CSS, Cascading Style Sheets.
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media and is a very important part of web design.

 Consider joining Joseph for a tour of CSS: